Nanocloud/community/README.md

 For your host computer

-* You must be able to login as root
+* You must be able to login as root.
 * CPU must support hardware virtualization (Intel VT-x or AMD-V).
 * Operating system must be a linux 64 bit.
 It is advised to use Debian 8 or later.
 Other Linux distributions may work.
-* At least 4GB of RAM available (6GB recommended)
+* At least 4GB of RAM available (6GB recommended).
-* At least 6GB disk space (10GB recommended, depending on software you want to deploy)
+* At least 6GB disk space (10GB recommended, depending on software you want to deploy).

 Then, you need to install the following packages on your distribution: